MoodCoinFun/moodcoinfun/README.md

 ## Tokenomics

 - **Total Supply:** 1,000,000,000 MCF

-- **Allocation:**
+### Developer & Ecosystem Fund – 20% (200,000,000 MCF)

-  - 10% – Liquidity
+- **10% – Locked Liquidity (100,000,000 MCF)**
+  Locked liquidity to support stable trading and long-term liquidity provision.

-  - 3% – Team
+- **5% – Listings (50,000,000 MCF)**
+  Reserved for current and future exchange listings and related liquidity needs.

-  - 5% – Marketing
+- **3.75% – Marketing (37,500,000 MCF)**
+  Used for marketing initiatives, campaigns, and collaborations to grow the community.

-  - 82% – Community & ecosystem
+- **1.25% – Development Wallet (12,500,000 MCF)**

-- **Transaction Taxes:**
+  Allocated to ongoing development, community tools, and ecosystem enhancements.

+The Developer & Ecosystem Fund is intended to support liquidity, listings, marketing, strategic partnerships, and sustainable long-term growth of the project.

+### Community & Public Allocation – 80% (800,000,000 MCF)

+Allocated to the community and public supply for trading, incentives, campaigns, and broader ecosystem usage.

+### Transaction Taxes

-  - Buy tax: 0%
+- **Buy tax:** 0%
-  - Sell tax: 0%
+- **Sell tax:** 0%

-MoodCoinFun aims to keep transfers simple and transparent, with no additional on-chain tax logic embedded in the token.
+There are no on-chain tax or reflection mechanics; only standard Solana network and DEX fees apply.

 ---